Earth's energy budget: Heating/cooling rate analysis

-Here the term ΔET is negative-valued when temperature rises due to the strong direct influence on OLR.
+Here the term ΔET, corresponding to the Planck response, is negative-valued when temperature rises due to its strong direct influence on OLR.

 The recent increase in trace greenhouse gases produces an enhanced greenhouse effect, and thus a positive ΔEG forcing term.
 By contrast, a large volcanic eruption (e.g. Mount Pinatubo 1991, El Chichón 1982) can inject sulfur-containing compounds into the upper atmosphere.
 High concentrations of stratospheric sulfur aerosols may persist for up to a few years, yielding a negative forcing contribution to ΔEA.
 Various other types of anthropogenic aerosol emissions make both positive and negative contributions to ΔEA.
 Solar cycles produce ΔEI smaller in magnitude than those of recent ΔEG trends from human activity.